jzoran/ghorgs/README.md

   ghorgs archive [flags]

   Flags:
+    -c, --confirm        Ask user for confirmation.
+(Use in interactive shell, carefully omit in scripts.
     -h, --help           help for archive
     -n, --n int          Number of repositories to archive.
         * If --n is used together with --since, then the result is: